 Examples of Style in Literature

 Here are some examples of different writing styles from literature:

-This is an example of expository writing style in which the author describes advantages of imagination with facts and logical sequence and tells his delight of imagination.
+This is an example of an expository writing style, in which the author describes the advantages of imagination with facts and logical sequence, and tells his delight in imagination.
 Then, he discusses its benefits and finally gives opinions in its favor.